-One of the splendid additions to the cabin was a loft, which he added long before his granddaughter was born.
-The wooden stairs leading up to it always creaked with each step taken, reminding her presence in the upper room, was strictly forbidden.
+Long before his granddaughter Lily was born, Christian had renovated the cabin.
+One of the additions to the cabin was a loft.
+The wooden stairs leading up to it creaked with each step, a reminder that her presence there was strictly forbidden.

-Over the years, she had tried several times to obtain entry into it.
-However, each time was met with dismay to find the entrance locked.
+Over the years, she had tried several times to gain entry.
+However, she was dismayed each time, to find the door locked.

-Today, though, Lily was determined to open the door of the secret room.
-The young girl desired to know what hidden treasures lay within and more importantly, why her grandfather kept it from her.
+Today, though, Lily was determined.
+She had to know what hidden treasure lay within the secret room—and, more importantly, why her grandfather had kept it from her.

-Lily remembered seeing Christian placing a key into a lace-trimmed handkerchief.
-In spite of her recollection, she did not see it anywhere.
-Once again defeated, Lily was about to walk back down the stairs when something caught her attention.
-On the cabinet’s lower shelf, tucked inside a watering can, was a piece of lace.
-She knelt and gently picked up the tarnished antique.
-Lily reached inside for the item she desperately had searched for many times.
+She remembered once seeing him, place a key into a lace-trimmed handkerchief, but could not find it anywhere.
+About to give up, Lily walked back downstairs, when something caught her eye.
+On the lower shelf of a cabinet, tucked inside an old watering can, was a piece of lace.
+She knelt to gently pick up the tarnished antique and reached inside.

-Pulling out the frilled cloth, she placed it on her knees and delicately undid the weathered twine.
-With sweaty palms and a heartbeat pounding so fast like a hummingbird’s wings, Lily felt she was about to faint.
+Pulling out the frilled cloth, the young girl placed it on her knees and delicately undid the weathered string that entwined it.
+With sweaty palms and a heartbeat pounding as fast as a hummingbird’s wings, she felt she was about to faint.

-The skeleton key was silver and unique, with a heart at the top enclosing a cross in the middle.
-She felt the weight of it in her palm.
-It was heavy with the word “FAITH” inscribed on one side.
-Turning it over, she read the word “PIPER”.
-Slowly, her fingertips felt every inch of the key and holding it in her hands; she realized it was for the lock on the door.
-Puzzled as to why no one entered the loft, she grabbed the top cabinet for balance and pulled herself up, off the hardwood stairway.
+Inside was a unique, silver, skeleton key, with a heart at the top enclosing a cross.
+The key, heavy in her palm, had the word FAITH inscribed on one side.
+Turning it over, she read the word PIPER.
+Caressing the key, she knew it was for the lock on the door.
+Puzzled why no one entered the loft, and eager to find out what lay within, Lily grabbed the cabinet for balance and pulled herself up.

-Stepping towards the door, Lily’s hands began to shake.
-She knew she was disobeying her grandfather.
-Lily convinced herself she had to know what existed behind the door.
-Placing the key into the small hole below the doorknob, she turned it to the left and then right, until Lily heard the click of the lock open.
-She paused, nervously listening for any signs of life from downstairs.
-Satisfied it was safe to continue; Lily opened the massive, pine door.
+Stepping towards the door, her hands began to shake.
+Even though she was disobeying her grandfather, Lily convinced herself she had to know, what existed behind the door.
+The young girl placed the key into the hole below the doorknob.
+Turning it left then right, she heard the lock click open.
+Pausing, she listened for any signs of life from downstairs.
+Satisfied it was safe to continue, Lily pushed open the massive pine door.